-View Memory Usage of Each Tab
+View Memory and CPU Usage, Network Activity of Each Tab

 The basic Task Manager can be accessed in one of the following ways: